George Clooney urges boycott of Brunei-owned hotels over nation's gay sex penalties

 But, he, added “You can shame the banks, the financiers and the institutions that do business with them and choose to look the other way.”

-Clooney’s call was supported by movie director Dustin Lance Black, and American singers Rufus Wainwright and Belinda Carlile under the Twitter hashtag #BoycottBrunei.
+Clooney’s call was supported by movie director Dustin Lance Black, and American singers Rufus Wainwright and Belinda Carlisle under the Twitter hashtag #BoycottBrunei.

 Politicians in Britain and Europe, Amnesty International and human rights groups in Asia have attacked the plans and raised concerns with Brunei.